The Robert F. Borkenstein Course On The Effects Of Drugs On Human Performance And Behavior

 Course Schedule Coming Soon!

-The Center for Forensic Science Research & Education will host the 2013 Robert F. Borkenstein Course on the Effects of Drugs on Human Performance in Sacramento, California.
+The Center for Forensic Science Research & Education will host the 2014 Robert F. Borkenstein Course on the Effects of Drugs on Human Performance in at the Chemical Heritage Foundation in Philadelphia, PA.

 Click here for tuition, travel and lodging information.